tom-seddon/beeblink/docs/fs.md

 - when using Opus DDOS/Challenger, do a `*CAT` of the disk before embarking on a `*READ`/`*WRITE`, so that the Opus FS can auto-detect the density.
-You may get spurious disk fault errors otherwise
+You may get spurious disk fault errors otherwise (this is a BeebLink bug: https://github.com/tom-seddon/beeblink/issues/42)

 - the `*` suffix is actually currently meaningless with the Opus DDOS/Challenger disk image types, and the whole disk is always read